This information will help you prepare to take the BER Assessor exam.

 SEAI examination manual

 Each candidate is provided with an onscreen SEAI Examination Manual containing the pdf documents listed below for use during the examination.
 Candidates may search the pdf documents using the onscreen search facility.
-Hard copy manuals are not provided.
+A tutorial on how to use this search facility is provided before the exam.
+Hard copy manuals are not provided and are not permitted within the exam centre.

 Candidates must not write on any of the materials provided or they will be automatically disqualified.
 Candidates should ensure they are thoroughly familiar with the content of the relevant documents prior to sitting the domestic or non-domestic BER examination.